MitMaro/git-interactive-rebase-tool/readme/install.md

     sudo dpkg -i /path/to/git-interactive-rebase-tool_*.deb

 The executable will be installed to `/usr/bin`.
-You may need to install ncurses with `apt-get install libncursesw5` if it is not satisfied.

 ### Remove